nairb36/SensorLens/README.md

 ## Features

+### Browser-Based Configuration
+- **No CLI data arguments** — launch with `python3 run.py` and configure everything in the browser
+- **Dataset type selection** — NuScenes, Waymo Open Dataset (coming soon), or Custom (bounding boxes only)
+- **File upload or path entry** — drag-and-drop JSON files or enter filesystem paths for GT/tracker data
+- **Scene mismatch detection** — warns when GT and tracker files are from different scenes
+- **Multi-scene workflow** — home button returns to config page to load a new scene without restarting

 ### 3D Scene View
 - **LiDAR point cloud** rendered with height-based Turbo colormap (WebGL-accelerated via Plotly)
 - **3D wireframe bounding boxes** for ground-truth detections and/or tracker output, displayed simultaneously with distinct identity-consistent coloring
 - **3D ego vehicle model** loaded from OBJ/MTL with per-face material colors and a forward-direction indicator
 - **Category filtering** — toggle visibility of pedestrians, cars, trucks/buses, two-wheelers, and static objects independently
 - **Layer toggles** — show/hide GT and tracker overlays independently or together
+- **2D/3D view toggle** — switch between free orbit (3D) and top-down turntable (2D) modes; zoom and pan persist between frames in both modes

+### Custom Mode (No Dataset Required)
+- **Bounding box only rendering** — visualize GT and tracker JSONs without a NuScenes/Waymo dataset
+- **No LiDAR or camera data needed** — boxes are rendered on a clean dark background
+- **Auto-centering** — scene is centered on the first frame's object centroid
+- **Assumes ego-frame coordinates** — translations in the JSON are used directly (no global-to-ego transform)

 ### Camera Panoramas
 - **Stitched front panorama** from CAM_FRONT_LEFT, CAM_FRONT, and CAM_FRONT_RIGHT (~180° FOV)